 People that purchase pepper spray for self-defense often times do not understand the basics of how to use it and what pitfalls to avoid.
-Listed here are 5 "do's and dont's" on pepper spray usage.
+Listed here are 5 "do's and dont's" on pepper spray and self defense spray usage.
 This is extremely valuable information for anyone looking to carry, or have their loved ones carry, pepper spray.

 1. DON’T carry your spray in your purse or leave it at home or in your car.

 One of the worst things you can do is leave your pepper spray home.
-What good is it if you leave it in a drawer at home when you need it most?
-I always highly advise against putting pepper spray in a purse, because you won’t be able to dig out of fast enough to use it.
-If you are aware of the “21 foot rule”, you realize that the reactionary gap makes drawing your spray out of your purse and spraying your attacker ineffective.
-There is simply no way you would have enough time to do anything if someone charged you.
+What good is your self defense game if you leave your tools in a drawer at home when you need it most?
+We always highly advise against putting pepper spray in a purse, because you won’t be able to access it fast enough.

 3. DON’T use expired pepper spray